 As the instrument passes each test, merely give a grunt or “hmmm” that doesn’t give away any positive feelings.
 Saying, “That’s good!” after each inspection point is only likely to drive the price higher or at least have it set in stone!

 Pause at each flaw you find; rub your finger over it slowly and shake your head slowly, then move on to the next.

 If you’re satisfied with the instrument, with your best poker face and in a disinterested, steady voice, say “What’s your best price on this thing?”

 If the seller knocks some off of his advertised price, be sure to send half the savings to me! 🙂

-The guitar may only cost a hundred or two, but to many of us, that’s still a big deal.
-Getting a used guitar with high action and other setup issues can hurt your fingers more than necessary and cause a beginner to not enjoy practicing and eventually to give up.
+The guitar may only cost between $100 and $200 or so, but to many of us, that’s still a big deal.
+Getting a guitar with high action can hurt your fingers more than necessary and cause a beginner to not enjoy practicing and eventually to give up.

 There will be times when things come up and you can’t practice.
 For this reason, it’s best to try to practice as early in the day as possible so if your regular time has to be missed, you may be able to squeeze some time in later in the day.

 Everything depends on regular practice.
 That takes commitment and discipline.
 Acquiring the trait of discipline will take you far in life, even if it isn’t in the field of music.
-Practice will eventually lead to competence.
 Get strummin’ and have fun!